 Most members should not need to apply for a TT FAC as applying the standard transitional calculation will accurately reflect any tax-free lump sums taken by the member at a B C E.

-Members, or their personal representatives if they have died, may wish to apply for a TT FAC if they have taken less than 25 per cent of their L T A as tax-free lump sums.
+Members, or their personal representatives if they have died, may wish to apply for a TT FAC if they have taken less than 25 per cent of their used L T A as tax-free lump sums.

 Members can apply to any pension scheme they are a member of for a TT FAC.
 H M R C has stated individuals may wish to apply to the scheme they crystallised the majority of their pension before 6 April 2024 with, or to the scheme paying the first R B C E after 5 April 2024.

-A member cannot apply for a TT FAC if they have already had an R B C E nor can they make an application to a scheme they are not yet a member of.
+A member cannot apply for a TT FAC if they have already had an R B C E, nor can they make an application to a scheme they are not yet a member of.
+Personal representatives must apply for a TTFAC by 31 October in the tax year following the one in which the lump sum death benefit was paid.

 Members who have a pre-commencement pension only cannot apply for a TT FAC.
 Members who have a pre-commencement pension and had a B C E (between 6 April 2006 and 5 April 2024) can apply for a TT FAC.